 I’ve been working on building my own Coolsculpting device as Zeltiq are offering.It is a machine which reduces fat cells in the body.
-A video on it is below.
+The below video shows how it is done.

-Well we need to be aware of a couple of mechanisms that make the Coolsculptor work:
+From the patents, we can see there are a couple of mechanisms that make the Coolsculptor work:

 1) The cooling effect keeps the fat cells at about -5 Degrees Celsius for up to an hour.
 If the cells get cooler you risk damage to non-fat cells.
 If it gets warmer the fat cells may not undergo apoptosis.

 2) The vacuum ‘sucking’ of the fat also assist in limiting the amount of blood to the area being treated.
 This prevent the body from warming up the fat cells.
 The lack of blood is a double-edged sword in that when the device is switched off and the blood rushes back to the area, the cells are ‘shocked’ and this also kills the cell (there is a technical name for this which I have forgotten.
 Its in the patent if you’re interested).